internal leaksmeter technology

 -

-Council discussed the city’s sanitary sewer credit policy for residents who have unexpected leaks, including balancing customer fairness with protecting the utility’s finances.
+Council reviewed how the city handles sanitary sewer bill credits when residents have unexpected leaks, weighing customer fairness against protecting utility finances.

 City Council Work Session -